-The San Diego Chargers are scheduled to play the Washington Redskins in a regular-season NFL game.
-If the Redskins are favored to win by 9 points (this is known as the "point-spread"), it is because:
+The San Diego Chargers are scheduled to play the Washington Commanders in a regular-season NFL game.
+If Washington is favored to win by 9 points (this is known as the "point-spread"), it is because:

-- a) A team of reputable football experts have analyzed the respective player's abilities, and the majority of them have concluded that the Redskins are a better team, and will probably win by about 9 points. - b) A team of reputable football experts analyzed the respective coaching strategies, and a majority of them have concluded that the Redskins will probably win by about 9 points. - c) A team of football experts analyzed the health status of the most important players on both teams, and a majority of them have concluded that the Redskins will probably win by about 9 points. - d) The politicians and bureaucrats in Washington are using their influence to intimidate the Chargers players, which usually helps the Redskins by about 9 points. - e) Some combination of a), b), and c)
+- a) A team of reputable football experts have analyzed the respective player's abilities, and the majority of them have concluded that Washington is a better team, and will probably win by about 9 points. - b) A team of reputable football experts analyzed the respective coaching strategies, and a majority of them have concluded that Washington will probably win by about 9 points. - c) A team of football experts analyzed the health status of the most important players on both teams, and a majority of them have concluded that Washington will probably win by about 9 points. - d) The politicians and bureaucrats in Washington are using their influence to intimidate the Chargers players, which usually helps the Commanders by about 9 points. - e) Some combination of a), b), and c)